stungeye/PagesDemo/README.md

 It roams the independent music shops of the realm, always on the lookout for the next obscure vinyl record to consume.

-## The Spaghetti Yeti
+## The Spaghetti Dolphin

 This high-altitude creature roams the mountainous regions of Italy, leaving trails of marinara sauce in its wake.

 Often confused with the traditional Yeti, the Spaghetti Yeti is known for its deliciously tangled fur and insatiable appetite for meatballs.

-## Caffeinated Centaur
+## Red Caffeinated Centaur

-Originating from the ancient coffee forests of Ethiopia, this creature can outrun any animal after having its morning brew.

-If you hear the galloping sound of hooves and smell a rich dark roast, you know the Caffeinated Centaur isn't far away.
+Redbull is supposed to give you wings, but it gave this guy a horse :) .

-## One Eyed Lion
+## Six Eyed Lion

-It's a lion with one eye what do want me to say.
+It's a lion with six eyes, what do want me to say.

 ## Long Cat